U.S. Supreme Court invalidates law banning foul language trademarks

 The justices ruled against President Donald Trump’s administration, which defended the law that had been in place since 1905, and in favor of Los Angeles streetwear designer Erik Brunetti, who was turned down by U.S. Patent and Trademark Office when he sought to trademark his brand name FUCT.

-Liberal Justice Elena Kagan wrote the decision in which all nine justices agreed that the prohibition on “immoral” trademarks was invalid.
+Liberal Justice Elena Kagan wrote the decision in which all nine justices agreed that the prohibition on “immoral” trademarks ran afoul of the U.S. Constitution’s First Amendment right to free expression.
 However, three justices wrote dissents to say the bar on “scandalous” trademarks should have been upheld.

+The Supreme Court followed a course it took in 2017 when it struck down a similar law forbidding the registration of “disparaging” trademarks in a case involving an Asian-American dance rock band called The Slants, a name federal trademark officials deemed offensive to Asians.

+“There are a great many immoral and scandalous ideas in the world (even more than there are swear words),” Kagan wrote in Monday’s decision, adding that the trademark law covers them all.
+“It therefore violates the First Amendment.”

-The justices upheld a 2017 lower court ruling striking down the law as a violation of the U.S. Constitution’s First Amendment right to free expression.
+The justices, who are due to wrap up their current term in the coming days with a handful of other major rulings on tap, upheld a 2017 lower court ruling striking down the law.
 The Supreme Court’s decision removes the authority of government officials to bar federal trademark registration for profane language or sexually graphic images.

 The Trump administration had warned that invalidating the law would unleash a torrent of extreme words and sexually graphic images on the marketplace.